enokosis/quiz-app/README.md

-Web Software Development Course Project 2
+This is an application for creating and answering multiple-choice questions.

 To start the server on your machine follow the steps

-1. Configure config/database.js file with your SQL server config.
+1. Configure database/database.js file with your SQL server config.
 When testing it is recomended to use different SQL server config

 2. Create the following tables on the sql server.